 After listing to Galactic Suburbia episode 30 & reading Tansy Rayner Roberts’ post “25 Urban Fantasies! (or: The Angry Trousers Treatise)“, I had to share my thoughts on the urban fantasy genre.
 What the genre is and some trends I see in the genre.
 I see four big strains of urban fantasy, I will try to define them and come with a list of books that fall into each group.
-In another post I will share 25 urban fantasy books that I recommend.
+I also have 24 urban fantasy books that I recommend.

 The protagonist has a high degree of agency and fairly quickly become either part of the supernatural world or at least fairly comfortable navigating this world.
 Sometime they have supernatural powers, sometimes they do not.
 Not all urban fantasy books has more than one supernatural creature but often all the creatures you can think of exists.